ljpatrick/marxpaint/docs/README.txt

          Stamp (Rubber Stamp)

-                 The Stamp tool is like a rubber stamp, or stickers.
+                 The Stamp tool is like a set of rubber stamps or stickers.
                  It lets you paste pre-drawn or photographic images (like a picture of a horse, or a tree, or the moon) in your picture.

-                 As you move the mouse around, an outline follows the mouse, showing where the stamp will be placed.
+                 As you move the mouse around the canvas, an outline follows the mouse, showing where the stamp will be placed, and how big it will be.

-                 Different stamps can have different sound effects.
+                 There can be numerous categories of stamps (e.g., animals, plants, outer space, vehicles, people, etc.).
+Use the Left and Right arrows to cycle through the collections.

                  Some stamps can be colored or tinted.
+If the color palette below the canvas is activated, you can click the colors to change the tint or color of the stamp before placing it in the picture.

                  Stamps can be shrunk and expanded, and many stamps can be flipped vertically, or displayed as a mirror-image, using controls at the bottom right of the screen.

+                 Different stamps can have different sound effects and/or descriptive (spoken) sounds.
+Buttons at the lower left (near Tux, the Linux penguin) allow you to re-play the sound effects and descriptive sounds for the currently-selected stamp.

                  (NOTE: If the "nostampcontrols" option is set, Tux Paint won't display the Mirror, Flip, Shrink and Grow controls for